-Version 2.0 of web maps and higher are supported (web maps from Portal for ArcGIS 10.3 and above); pre-2.0 versions are no longer supported.
+Version 2.0 of web maps and higher are supported (web maps from ArcGIS Enterprise 10.3 and above); pre-2.0 versions are no longer supported.

 GeoViews (MapView and SceneView) are solely responsible for display and interaction, separating concerns from the model objects and allowing the APIs to be simplified and harmonized between the 2D and 3D worlds.
 The Views contain Graphic Overlays, as well as operations to easily identify features and graphics without having to write any layer type specific code.

 To make things easy for you, the APIs for common operations such as editing, searching, geocoding or routing are the same whether you are online or offline.

 - Mobile map packages — Offline maps with great symbology, place search and directions can be packaged with ArcGIS Pro, side loaded onto your device and used in the Runtime through Mobile Map Packages.
 A mobile map package is a set of items bundled together for transport, often for use in offline workflows.
 The items are one or more maps, their associated layers and data, and optionally networks and locators.
 A mobile map package also includes metadata about the package.